 Banana bread scones are very lightly sweetened with most of the sugar coming from the speckled bananas and chocolate chunks, making them the quintessential snack with tea, coffee, or even iced coffee.

-The delicately suffused flavors of vanilla and cinnamon and the explosion of texture thanks to the nuts and chocolate chips, make them the ultimate middle of the week treat – adding some much-needed oomph to Humpday (that’s when I baked them).
+The delicately suffused flavors of vanilla and cinnamon and the explosion of texture thanks to the nuts and chocolate chips, make them the ultimate middle-of-the-week treat.

 Banana Bread Scones